Dairy Feeding strategy & Diet formulation for the Dairy Herd

 Example of an Israeli diet composition for Lactating Cows

 Under Israel’s conditions water is a large problem (amount and cost).
 Therefore, the forage content in most cow diets is only about 30%.
-In addition, most of the protein sources and grains are imported, so that their availability depends on supply and costs at international markets.
-To overcome such handicaps and to cover gaps in our nutritional knowledge, the most popular solution while rationing is to include a large variety of ingredients.
+Furthermore, most of the protein sources and grains are imported, meaning their availability hinges on supply and costs at international markets.
+Given these challenges and to address gaps in our nutritional knowledge, the most prevalent approach to rationing involves incorporating a diverse range of ingredients.